 - Advanced autotuning by reference starts adjustments based on the positioning completed width (Pn522).
-Set the electronic gear ratio (Pn20E/Pn210) and positioning completed width (Pn522) to the actual value during operation. - "WAITING" will flash if the positioning completed signal (/COIN) does not turn ON within approximately 3 seconds after positioning is completed.
+Set the electronic gear ratio (Pn20E/Pn210) and positioning completed width (Pn522) to the actual value during operation. - Unless the positioning completed signal (/COIN) is turned ON within approximately 3 seconds after positioning has been completed, "WAITING" will flash.
 Furthermore, unless the positioning completed signal (/COIN) is turned ON within approximately 10 seconds, "Error" will flash for 2 seconds and tuning will be aborted.